Getting reports using Google Analytics

 Here you can see an example of how a product’s virtual page looks like in Google Analytics reports:

-And here is the actual URL or that product page in Ecwid storefront:
+And here is the actual URL of that product page in Ecwid storefront:

-As you can see from the above images, both the URL of the actual product page and its virtual analog in Google Analytics have the same product ID.
-Check your storefront or export the products to see what ID belongs to what product.
+As you can see from the above images, both the URL of the actual product page and its virtual page in Google Analytics have the same product ID.
+To see what ID belongs to what product, check your storefront or, if you have a large catalog, export information about the products.

 Here is how you can create a Converted goal for your store: